Saurav-K-yadav/Blog_App/README.md

 # BLOG APP
+##  :scroll: ABOUT
 A app which is used to store a list of blogs.
-The fields include Title,author,url and likes
+The fields include Title,author,url and likes(sorted by it)

 The application can be found on [Render](https://blog-app-huex.onrender.com/)